 To get the details, he was to meet up with an officer of the Irish Republican Brotherhood on O’Connell Bridge (then named Sackville Street / Carlisle Bridge ) very early that Good Friday morning.
 As he cycled toward the bridge, he was approached by Michael Collins -- in his witness statement Ó Lochlainn said there were few words spoken between them – “Mick said, 'Here I will take the bike, here are your tickets, you know what you have to do.
 There’s the tram.'
 The orders were clear enough, I was in charge and we had to get to Killarney by train and meet up with two motor cars that would be waiting for us.”

-They set off by train to Killarney, where they were to pick up two cars that would be parked outside of the train station, and then drive to Caherciveen.
-Their orders were clear: They were to take control of the wireless station at the nearby College .When they arrived at Killarney, they met by a Limerick man called Sam Windham who had experience of explosives, he drove the first care with Dennis Daly navigating as he knew the way, with Colm Ó Lochlainn as another passenger.
-The second car was driven by Thomas McInerney [who owned that car] , with passengers Charlie Monahan, Donal Sheehan and Con Keating.
+They set off by train to Killarney, where they were to pick up two cars that would be parked outside the train station, and then drive to Caherciveen.
+Their orders were clear: They were to take control of the wireless station at the nearby College .When they arrived at Killarney, they were met by a Limerick man, Sam Windham, who had experience with explosives -- he drove the first care with Dennis Daly navigating as he knew the way, with Colm Ó Lochlainn as another passenger.
+The second car was driven by Thomas McInerney [who owned that car], with passengers Charlie Monahan, Donal Sheehan and Con Keating.
 McInerney was to follow the first car's tail lights.

 Once British naval forces had taken the bait, and moved from the waters off the Kerry coast, this would then facilitate the landing of the German freighter ‘The Aud’ at Banna Strand, with its cargo of 20,000 German rifles and 10 machine guns.
 The armaments were, of course, to be distributed around the country, in coordination with Austin Stack at Tralee, to better ensure sufficient weaponry was in place for the Easter Rising.

 Then the fateful mission began to unravel.
 The lead car, bearing Ó Lochlainn and Daly, broke down near a checkpoint, and a curious Royal Irish Constabulary officer went to its aid.
-When this plan had been hatched in Dublin, the assumption was that there would be no security surrounding Caherciveen or the wireless station at the College .
-What was unknown to them, of course, was that the Royal Irish Constabulary had received intelligence of their own -- they were out in force, with the British army as backup, surrounding the Caherciveen area and the wireless station in the Collage , in particular.
+When this plan had been hatched in Dublin, the assumption was that there would be no security surrounding Caherciveen or the wireless station at the College.
+Unknown to them, of course, was that the Royal Irish Constabulary had received intelligence of their own -- they were out in force, with the British army as backup, surrounding the Caherciveen area and the wireless station in the College, in particular.

-Having managed to convince the officer into thinking that they were medical students and tourists, they then realized that the area was securely fortified by the Royal Irish Constabulary and British army, Ó Lochlainn and Daly then set off, checking constantly to ensure that the second car was following them , then about three miles further on, they did not see any lights behind them .
-They waited for some length of time, that would have allowed the other car to catch up with them, thinking either that the second car had broken down, or had been caught at the checkpoint.
-When the second car failed to materialize, they made the decision to abort the mission and headed back over the hills to Killarney.
+Having managed to convince the officer that they were medical students and tourists, they then realized that the area was securely fortified by the Royal Irish Constabulary and British army. Ó Lochlainn and Daly then set off, checking constantly to ensure that the second car was following them.
+Then, about three miles further on, they did not see any lights behind them.
+They waited for some length of time that would have allowed the other car to catch up with them, thinking either that the second car had broken down, or had been caught at the checkpoint.
+When the second car failed to materialize, they made the decision to abort the mission, and headed back over the hills to Killarney.
 They slept in the car through the night, and went back to Dublin the next morning to report the mission aborted, not knowing the fate of their four colleagues.

 As so often happens in all walks of life, the best laid plans went awry; the second car lost sight of the lead car and had stopped a young girl to ask the way to Cahirciveen, which lay 25 miles to the southwest.
 The instructions she gave them were “to take the first turn on the right.”
 On that dark road, passing through Killorglin,with only the headlights of the car to outline the surface of the road, bearing in mind that this was very early days for motor cars and infrastructure, McInerney missed the first turn, which led to the quay, and headed straight for Ballykissane Pier, and beyond, the River Laune.